In his short,

 Kiekow Heimer obtained via a Freedom of Information Act request correspondence between an executive from the mining company and the Trump administration in which David Schnare, a member of the EPA transition team, asked Peter Robertson, senior vice president for corporate affairs for Pebble Partnership, for a "specific proposal on what we can and should do."

 The dealings are consistent with the administration's focus on stripping environmental protections across the country.
 EPA head Scott Pruitt has effectively acted as an operative of the extraction industry since he took office, and the government is engaged in numerous other efforts to foul the nation's water, including attempting to withdraw an Obama order to expand protections of streams and wetlands.
-Investors are taking notice—the stock of Northern Dynasty Minerals, owner of Pebble Partnership, was nearly worthless by the end of last year, but started rising following the election and peaked at four times its previous value in February, and has remained stable at nearly half its peak ever since.
+Investors are taking notice—the stock of Northern Dynasty Minerals, owner of Pebble Partnership, was nearly worthless by the end of last year, but started rising following the election and peaked at four times its previous value in February and has remained there since.

 Coalition members say they have little choice but to keep up the fight to protect their watershed.
 "Our people are lucky to live a traditional lifestyle in our homeland," says Alannah Hurley, executive director of the United Tribes of Bristol Bay, the original petitioners to the EPA to block the permitting process.
 "We can still hunt and fish and gather like our ancestors.
 We're fighting for the core of who we are as native people.
 This is something we do not take lightly."